 Area of Potential Effects

 The term “Area of Potential Effects” or “APE” is defined in 36 C.F.R.
 800.16(d).
-For the purposes of this Agreement, the APE for direct effects is limited to the DHS federal facility physical footprint and immediate area of potential ground disturbance.
+For the purposes of this Agreement, the APE for direct effects is limited to the interior of the DHS-owned facility and its physical footprint and immediate area of potential ground disturbance.
 Further:

-Visual effect considerations for CRS Undertakings occurring wholly within the interior of a facility are restricted to the interior of that federal facility.

-Visual effect considerations for CRS Undertakings occurring on the exterior of a DHS federal facility, are defined as the viewshed in which the CRS undertaking has the potential to introduce visual elements that diminish or alter the setting, including the landscape where the setting is a character-defining feature, of a historic property.
+Visual effect considerations for CRS Undertakings occurring on the exterior of a DHS federal facility, are defined as the viewshed in which the CRS undertaking has the potential to introduce visual elements that diminish or alter the setting, including the landscape where the setting is a character-defining feature of a historic property.

 Undertakings Excluded from Section 106 Review

-CRS Undertakings that meet any of the following conditions do not require additional Section 106 review or consultation with the ACHP, SHPO, THPO, Tribes, NHOs, the public, and other interested parties (“other parties”) and will not be submitted to the SHPO or THPO for review.
-The Department will keep records of all CRS Undertakings subject to this Agreement for compliance and auditing purposes.
+CRS Undertakings on DHS-owned facilities that have been reviewed by a DHS Qualified Professional in the appropriate discipline, utilizing the review form in Appendix B, to confirm any of the following conditions are met are exempt from Section 106 review or consultation with the ACHP, SHPO, THPO, Tribes, NHOs, the public, and other interested parties (“other parties”).
+The Department will keep records of all CRS Undertakings subject to this Agreement for compliance, auditing, and annual reporting purposes.

-CRS Undertakings at a DHS federal facility less than or equal to 45 years of age where:
+CRS Undertakings at a DHS-owned facility(ies) less than or equal to 45 years of age are exempt where:

+the CRS Undertaking is listed in Appendix A, Category 1 or 2, of this Agreement; or

-a DHS Qualified Professional has determined it is not eligible for listing on the National Register under 36 C.F.R.
+a DHS Qualified Professional has determined the facility is not eligible for listing on the National Register under 36 C.F.R.
 60.4(g), and

-there would be no adverse effect on historic properties within the visual APE; and
+a DHS Qualified Professional has determined there would be no historic properties affected within the visual APE; and

-ground disturbance is required and limited to areas previously mechanically disturbed from construction excavation and filling to the full depth of the proposed CRS Undertaking where the probability of finding intact archaeological resources is low as determined by a DHS Qualified Professional based on professional expertise, familiarity with the area, and similar geomorphology elsewhere, or previous assessments or Section 106 consultation, concluded no historic archaeological resources are present or expected.
+ground disturbance is required and limited to previously disturbed ground where the probability of finding intact archaeological resources is low as determined by a DHS Qualified Professional based on professional expertise, familiarity with the area, and similar geomorphology elsewhere, or previous assessments or Section 106 consultation within the preceding 15 years concluded no archaeological resources were present or expected.
+DHS will notify the relevant SHPO and Tribe utilizing the template Notification of Use of the DHS Nationwide Programmatic Agreement for Climate Resiliency and Sustainability Undertakings in Appendix C (“Appendix C”) of application of this Agreement no later than 30 days prior to work commencing..

-CRS Undertakings at a DHS federal facility greater than 45 years of age where:
+CRS Undertakings at a DHS-owned facility(ies) greater than 45 years of age are exempt where:

+the CRS Undertaking is listed in Appendix A of this Agreement.
+If the proposed activity is listed in Category 2, the Secretary of the Interior’s Standards for the Treatment of Historic Properties, Secretary of the Interior’s Standards for Rehabilitation and Guidelines on Flood Adaptation for Rehabilitating Historic Buildings, and the Secretary of Interior’s Standards for Rehabilitation and Guidelines on Sustainability for Rehabilitating Historic Buildings, and associated Preservation Briefs, as necessary, are followed; or

+a DHS Qualified Professional has determined the facility is not eligible for listing on the National Register under 36 C.F.R.
+60.4(g), and

-the federal facility has been previously surveyed or evaluated for above ground and/or below ground resources, as applicable, within the preceding 10 years and determined ineligible for listing on the National Register by a DHS Qualified Professional with concurrence by the relevant SHPO, and for which a re-evaluation or additional survey is not deemed necessary; or
+the facility has been previously surveyed or evaluated within the preceding 15 years and no sites eligible for listing on the National Register have been identified by a DHS Qualified Professional, and re-evaluation or additional survey is not deemed necessary.
+DHS will notify the relevant SHPO and Tribe utilizing the template in Appendix C of application of this Agreement no later than 30 days prior to work commencing; or